mamaheux/pyodas2/docs/tutorials/file/sst.rst

    retained as long as the source remains active and detectable.
 The system continuously updates the source position and status in real time, accommodating movement.

 By default, PyODAS2 determines a single TDOAs for each microphone pairs, two DOAs and three tracked DOAs.
-This can be increased, but TODO.
+These numbers can be increased.

 Below is a breakdown of the code.